Coded Data Rebalancing for Decentralized Distributed Databases: Coded Data Rebalancing for node addition

 \begin{IEEEproof} At each node we check the replication factor of the bits in the packets that are transmitted to the new node.
 The other bits which are not part of the transmissions remain in the same $r$ nodes as in the original database, and hence their replication factor stays as $r$.
 Under Algorithm \ref{add trans algo}, for every $\boldsymbol{m} \in {\cal A}_{[K]}$ , each node $k\in [K] \backslash m$ transmits the packet $W_{[k,\boldsymbol{m}]}$ to the new node $K+1$ and deletes it from its own storage.
 The packet $W_{[k,\boldsymbol{m}]}$ will now be stored at the $r$ nodes indexed by $[K+1]\setminus (k \cup \boldsymbol{m})$.
 This satisfies the replication factor condition of Definition \ref{defn r bal}.

 We now check for the balanced state condition.
 Let $N_i^*$ denote the set of nodes where bit $W_i$ is stored in the new database ${\cal{D}}^*(r,[K+1])$ after performing the coded data rebalancing scheme for node addition.
 Consider the event $N_i^*=S \in \binom{[K+1]}{r}$.
-We must deal with this event under the following cases : \begin{caseof} \case{$N_i^*=S: K+1 \notin S$}{This case happens when $W_i$ is stored initially at a set of nodes indexed by $S$ and not transmitted to the new node by any of the nodes in $S$ during rebalancing.
-This event happens when $W_i$ is a part of a packet labelled by the set $V_{\boldsymbol{m}}$ where $m=[K]\backslash S$ as defined in (\ref{packetLabel2}).
-The probability of the event where $W_i$ is stored in $S$ such that $K+1 \notin S$ after rebalancing is given by,
+We deal with this event under the following cases : \begin{caseof} \case{$K+1 \notin S$}{This case happens when $W_i$ is stored initially at a set of nodes indexed by $S$ and not transmitted to the new node by any of the nodes in $S$ during rebalancing.
+This event happens when $W_i$ is not associated with any box in $U_{\boldsymbol m}$, where $\boldsymbol{m}=[K]\backslash S$, which we refer to as the event $W_i\notin U_{\boldsymbol m}$.
+Thus probability that $W_i$ is stored in $S$ such that $K+1 \notin S$ after rebalancing is given by,